-Description The subjects comprise a one and a half storey semi-detached chalet style villa originally constructed under Local Authority supervision.
-At date of inspection the property was fully furnished, owner occupied and had floor coverings in place.
-Accommodation GROUND FLOOR: Entrance Hallway, Open Plan Living Room/Kitchen/Family Room and Bathroom with WC, Rear Hall.
-FIRST FLOOR: Two Bedrooms.
-Gross internal floor area (m2) The gross internal floor area extends to 77 sq. m or thereby.
-Neighbourhood and location The subjects are located within the village of Pencaitland where surrounding properties are of similar design, vintage and character.
-Adequate local shopping, educational and transport facilities are available.
-Age 1960's. r Weather Raining during course of inspection.
+Description The subjects comprise an extended two storey semi-detached house.
+At date of inspection the property was occupied, fully furnished with the floors covered throughout.

+Accommodation GROUND FLOOR: Entrance Hallway, Living Room, Dining Room, Kitchen and Conservatory.
+FIRST FLOOR: Three Bedrooms and Bathroom.

+Gross internal floor area (m2) The gross internal floor area extends to 91 sq. m or thereby.
+Neighbourhood and location The subject property is situated in a residential area lying close to the centre of Penicuik which caters for local shopping, educational and social amenities.

+Age Approximately 1970s.

+Dry and overcast.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a chimney stack built up off the front elevation wall head in brick pointed construction, incorporating a metal cowl set in cement haunchings.
-The stack is lead raggled into the surrounding roofing work and television aerial was noted to be attached.
+The chimney stack is built up off the mutual wall head in pointed brick construction.

-Roofing including roof space

-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

+Weather

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof has a pitched profile overlaid in tile work under a central tiled ridge and incorporates timber detailings to the eaves.
-There is a skylight to the rear elevation.

-There are dormer window projections to the front elevation under flat roofing and timber cheeks.

-Access to the roof void is gained via a hatch formed at the first floor landing ceiling.
-No access could be safely taken from this hatch as it is located directly over the stair head.
+The roof is of pitched design overlaid in tile work under a central tiled ridge.
+There are dormer window projections to the front and rear elevations under a mineral felt flat roof covering.
+Access to the main roof void was gained via a hatch formed to the first floor landing ceiling.
+The space between the joists was noted to be insulated and partially floored.

-Secondary access is taken via an under eaves access hatch to one of the first floor bedrooms.
-Where visible to us, the roof is of timber framed design overlaid in sarking board with a foil backing.
-The space between the joists was noted to be partially floored, but insulation was also noted.
-The roof void area houses a hot water storage tank.

-Rainwater fittings

-Visually inspected with the aid of binoculars where appropriate.

-Rainwater goods fitted to the main eaves are to PVC design with PVC downpipes.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The rainwater goods fitted to the main eaves appear to be to uPVC design with uPVC downpipes.